-- Add a project to the current directory
+- Adding a project to the current directory

-- Delete objects from the database
+- Deleting objects from the database

-- Show projects
+- Showing projects

-Create an object
+Creating an object

-The create command creates a new object and adds it to the context project and context parent directory associated with the specified object.
+This subcommand creates a new object and adds it to the context project and context parent directory associated with the specified object.
 When a work area reference form is used, the context project and context parent directory is the project associated with the specified work area path.
-When a project reference spec form is used, the context project and context parent directory is the project associated with the specified in that specification.
+When a project reference spec form is used, the context project and context parent directory is the project specified in that specification.